 How to remove a permanent dye

-If you have blue hair, take a cotton ball dipped in nail polish remover and soaked it in the dye.
+If you have blue hair, take a cotton ball dipped in nail polish remover and soak it in the dye.
 Allow the cotton ball to sit in the dye for 10 to 15 minutes, then take the cotton ball out.
 Repeat with a second cotton ball if needed.

 How to remove a semi-permanent dye